Table of contents

 Section 8(5) of the DPDP Act, 2023 requires reasonable security safeguards to prevent personal data breaches.
 Section 8(6) requires the Data Fiduciary to give notice of a personal data breach to the Board and each affected Data Principal in the prescribed form and manner.

-A good DPO service does not replace the CISO.
-It coordinates the privacy side of incident response:
+The DPO does not replace the CISO.
+The DPO asks the privacy questions the incident channel often misses:

 • Is personal data involved?